-Macrium ReDeploy is now included all editions of Macrium Reflect except for the Free Edition.
+Macrium ReDeploy is now included in all paid editions of Macrium Reflect.
+This excludes the Free Edition and 30 day trials.

-- Re-deploying Windows to new hardware using Macrium ReDeploy (see page 263) - Using Windows sysprep and deploying using Macrium Reflect (see page 269)
+- Re-deploying Windows to new hardware using Macrium ReDeploy (see page 297) - Using Windows sysprep and deploying using Macrium Reflect (see page 303)